haokail2/ECE-445-labnotebook/README.md

 test temperature senor on breadboard

 We finished the temperature sensor on the breadborad first, it worked successfully.
+Harry wrote the code for the dev board.
+Me and Jackie work on wiring and other stuff.
 We also tested the sensor in different temperature, it worked well.

 ![image](https://github.com/user-attachments/assets/afb87c46-0bf8-4424-b1e5-64bb3b9b951f)

-2025-03-13
+2025-03-11 - TA meeting

+During today's meeting, we did breadboard demo to prof and TA.
+We were missing many components and need to place more orders.

-finish first version of PCB design
+2025-03-13 - finish first version of PCB design

+2025-04-08 - TA meeting

+We updated our prgress to TA and made more orders for the components we needed.

-2025-04-16
+2025-04-16 - TA meeting

+We updated our progress to TA and he gave us some help on checking our design.

-fix some PCB design issues and make second version of PCB
+2025-04-16 - fix some PCB design issues and make second version of PCB

 We didn't have connectors to turbidity and temperature sensors on PCB